 The connection with the Church has ensured a continuous and intense relationship between Ireland and Italy through to the present day, but Italy has also exercised a powerful influence on other aspects of Irish culture.
 Joyce was thoroughly formed as a writer in Italy, and most of his voluminous correspondence is written in the Italian language; W.B.
 Yeats was heavily influenced both by Italian visual art and political thought; Heaney’s reading of Dante was what gave shape to the extraordinary poem “Station Island”.
 Ireland and Italy have parallel histories of political violence in the 1970s, and the financial crisis that began in 2008 has put the two countries in a partly shared predicament of “peripheral” Eurozone countries.

 The Notre Dame Irish Seminar and Rome Seminar will come together for a joint seminar on “Ireland and Italy” from June 16-30 June, 2017, at the Notre Dame Rome Global Gateway.
 A variety of scholars, from Ireland, Italy, and the United States will address the historical, cultural, political and social connections between the two countries, including some of the following broad areas: Ireland and the Vatican; the early modern Irish presence in Italy; Joyce and Italy; Yeats and Ravenna; Yeats and Fascism; political and revolutionary thought in Ireland and Italy; the reception and translation of Irish literature in Italy; Italian themes in contemporary Irish literature; Ireland, Italy and the European Union.
-The seminar will include a tour of the Irish College, a trip to the Vatican Library to inspect Irish manuscript holdings there, a field trip to the iconic Cinecittà film studios, a launch of the new Italian translation of Finnegans Wake, an exhibition on the reception of Irish literature in Italy (including Irish authors unknown at home who had great success in Italy), a reading by the poet Michael Longley, and tours of sites of Irish interest in Rome such as the tomb of the Great O’Neill in San Pietro in Montorio, the Irish basilica of San Clemente, and the apartment near the Spanish Steps where Joyce wrote “The Dead”.
+The seminar will include a tour of the Irish College, trips to Roman and Vatican archives to explore their Irish holdings, a field trip to the iconic Cinecittà film studios, a launch of the new Italian translation of Finnegans Wake, an exhibition on the reception of Irish literature in Italy, a reading by the poet Michael Longley, and tours of sites of Irish interest in Rome such as the tomb of the Great O’Neill in San Pietro in Montorio, the Irish basilica of San Clemente, and the apartment near the Spanish Steps where Joyce wrote “The Dead”.

 Antonio Bibbò (University of Manchester)